The value of conceptual knowledge: An illustrative example

 The value~$\vck$ of the farmer's conceptual knowledge is larger when~$\rho$ is larger. \footnote{ We have

 by Proposition~\ref{aprop:singleton-voi} and the definition of~$\voi\z$.
-So~$\partial\voi^*/\partial\rho>0$ and~$\partial\voi\z/\partial\rho=0$, from which it follows that~$\partial\vck/\partial\rho>0$. }\textsuperscript{,} \footnote{ For example, the correlation~$\rho$ will be close to one when the fertilizers supply nitrogen only, and close to zero when their nutrient profiles are very different. } Intuitively, the more likely it is~$\theta$ that belongs to a low-dimensional subspace, the more precision can be gained by identifying that subspace and focusing on it when collecting data.
+So~$\partial\voi^*/\partial\rho>0$ and~$\partial\voi\z/\partial\rho=0$, from which it follows that~$\partial\vck/\partial\rho>0$. }\textsuperscript{,} \footnote{ For example, the correlation~$\rho$ will be close to one when the fertilizers supply nitrogen only, and close to zero when their nutrient profiles are very different. } Intuitively, if most of fertilizers' effects come from supplying nitrogen, then the farmer can refine his prior a lot by isolating the nitrogen effect when he tries fertilizers.
 We formalize this intuition in Section~\ref{sec:vck}, and generalize it to a setting in which~$\samp$ has arbitrary size and~$\theta$ has arbitrary length.
 In this setting, conceptual knowledge is more valuable when the eigenvalues of the prior variance matrix~$\Var(\theta)$ are more spread out (see Theorem~\ref{thm:vck-eigenvalues}).
-Hence raising~$\rho$ raises~$\vck$: it raises~$\lambda_1=(1+\rho)\vm$ and lowers~$\lambda_2=(1-\rho)\vm$ without changing their mean~$(\lambda_1+\lambda_2)/2=\vm$.
+This is why raising~$\rho$ raises~$\vck$: it raises~$\lambda_1=(1+\rho)\vm$ and lowers~$\lambda_2=(1-\rho)\vm$ without changing their mean~$(\lambda_1+\lambda_2)/2=\vm$.